bccp/nbodykit/docs/source/catalogs/common-operations.rst

 Stacking Columns Together
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Another common occurrence is that the user needs to combine separate data columns as the columns of a new array.
-For example, often the Cartesian position coordinates ``x``, ``y``, and ``z`` are saved as separate columns, and the ``Position`` column must be added to a catalog from these individual columns.
-We provide the :func:`nbodykit.transform.StackColumns` for this exact purpose.
+Another common use case is when users need to combine separate data columns vertically, as the columns of a new array.
+For example, often the Cartesian position coordinates ``x``, ``y``, and ``z`` are stored as separate columns, and the ``Position`` column must be added to a catalog from these individual columns.
+We provide the :func:`nbodykit.transform.StackColumns` function for this exact purpose.
 For example,

 .. ipython:: python